About

 Our Regulatory Role

-In B.C.’s healthcare landscape, the College of Complementary Health Professionals of BC is dedicated to regulating health professionals whose professions harmonize wisdom with diverse and innovative health practices: acupuncturists, chiropractors, registered massage therapists, naturopathic physicians, and traditional Chinese medicine practitioners.
+In B.C.’s healthcare landscape, the College of Complementary Health Professionals of BC is dedicated to regulating health professionals whose professions harmonize wisdom with diverse and innovative health practices: acupuncturists, chiropractors, naturopathic physicians, registered massage therapists, and traditional Chinese medicine practitioners and acupuncturists.

-By regulating these professions in the public interest, the college helps ensure these professionals uphold the highest standards of safety, ethics, and care.
+By regulating these professions in the public interest, the College helps uphold these professionals to the highest standards of safety, ethics, and care.

 Central to the College’s mission is its role to serve the public interest by working to ensure ethical and safe healthcare, with a commitment to transparency and integrity.
 It fulfills this role in several ways: